Cogmob/serialfs_es6/gen/release/README.md

-Creates an object / string representation of a file system recursively.
-Useful for writing unit tests for a utility that modifies files.
+creates an object / string representation of a file system recursively.
+Useful for writing unit tests for a utility that modifies files

 # usage